 Not only are tacos a dinner time favorite on Taco Tuesday in our house, but for breakfast too!
 Load them up with breakfast items like scrambled eggs and bacon and serve them in a flour tortilla with your favorite toppings.
-It’s pure genius!
+These and my breakfast enchiladas are just pure genius!

 If you know me, you know Mexican food is my weakness.
 So of course I’d jump at any chance to enjoy it for breakfast.
 These breakfast tacos are flavorful, filling and super easy to make.
 They’re loaded with breakfast favorites like eggs and bacon and then topped with all the famous taco toppings.
 It’s the perfect fusion!

 These tacos also make the perfect easy meal for a crowd.
 They’ve been my go-to plenty of times when hosting a big family brunch.
 We love to set up a big taco bar and let everyone choose their own toppings.
 You could even include a few sides like hash browns or a big berry fruit salad.